iluwatar/java-design-patterns/transaction-script/README.md

 ---
 title: Transaction Script
-category: Behavioral
+category: Data access
 language: en
 tag:
+    - Business
     - Data access
+    - Domain
+    - Persistence
+    - Transactions
 ---

+## Also known as

+* Scripted Transactions

 ## Intent

-Transaction Script organizes business logic by procedures where each procedure handles a single request from the presentation.
+Organize business logic by procedures where each procedure handles a single request from the presentation.

 ## Explanation

-Real world example
+Real-world example

-> You need to create a hotel room booking system.
-Since the requirements are quite simple we intend
-> to use the Transaction Script pattern here.
+> An analogous real-world example of the Transaction Script design pattern can be seen in a bank teller's daily operations.
+Imagine a bank where each transaction, such as depositing money, withdrawing cash, or transferring funds between accounts, is handled by a specific script-like procedure.
+Each procedure takes in the necessary details (e.g., account numbers, amounts) and performs the transaction in a straightforward, step-by-step manner.
+This ensures that each transaction is processed correctly and independently, without the need for a complex system of rules and interactions.
+This simple, organized approach allows bank tellers to efficiently manage a variety of transactions throughout the day.

 In plain words

 > Transaction Script organizes business logic into transactions that the system needs to carry out.

-Programmatic example
+Wikipedia says

+> The Transaction Script design pattern is a straightforward way to organize business logic in applications, particularly suitable for scenarios where each request from the presentation layer can be handled by a single procedure.
+This pattern is often used in simple applications or in systems where rapid development and ease of understanding are crucial.
+Each transaction script is responsible for a particular task, such as processing an order or calculating a result, and typically interacts directly with the database.

+**Programmatic example**

+Our programmatic example is about booking hotel rooms.

 The `Hotel` class takes care of booking and cancelling room reservations.